Vanguard Announces Final Cash Distributions for the Vanguard ETFs

 TORONTO, Dec.
-24, 2024 (GLOBE NEWSWIRE) -- Vanguard Investments Canada Inc. today announced the final December 2024 cash distributions for certain Vanguard ETFs, listed below, that trade on Cboe Canada and the Toronto Stock Exchange (TSX).
+30, 2024 (GLOBE NEWSWIRE) -- Vanguard Investments Canada Inc. today announced the final December 2024 cash distributions for certain Vanguard ETFs, listed below, that trade on Toronto Stock Exchange (TSX).

 Details of the “per unit” distribution amounts are as follows: